Physics-50/Module-2/docs/week1.md

 --------------

+## Setting up the camera to take a picture of the levitated beads

+The provided cell phone camera mount, mounted to a vertical pole can be used to position your cell phone above the acoustic levitator to take pictures of the beads for analysis.
+Make sure to include a ruler in the image for calibration purposes (give some thought to the best positioning of the ruler for accurate results).

 ### Preliminary Data Analysis

 It is helpful to begin your exploratory analysis with a back of the envelope estimate.
 Go ahead and make use of the measured spacing between beads to estimate the speed of sound.
 It is difficult to get a good estimate by directly measuring the distance between beads.
 Instead try the following: